dynatrace-wwse/workshop-dynatrace-log-analytics/docs/4-deploy-dynatrace.md

     - Get granular control over the instrumented Pods using namespaces and annotations.
     - Route Pod metrics to different Dynatrace environments within the same Kubernetes cluster.
     - Enable data enrichment for Kubernetes environments.

-!!! tip "Deploy Dynatrace Approach"
-    This guide offers (2) approaches to deploying Dynatrace for this workshop.
-To speed things up and get log data into Dynatrace as quickly as possible, the automated (scripted) approach will deploy Dynatrace for you using helper functions.
-To learn the process of deploying Dynatrace on Kubernetes and to customize the deployment to your needs, you can follow the manual (guided) approach.

 ## Automated (Scripted) Approach